tclements/scedc-auto-corr/README.md

-# SCEDCAutoCorr
+# SCEDCCorr

-Autocorrelation of the SCEDC open dataset on AWS.
+Correlation and autocorrelation of the SCEDC open dataset on AWS.